DRT Legal Solutions

 (e) All the provisions under Order 11 of the CPC 1908 must be fully understood by the borrower and if he and his advocate work hard on every date, they may even achieve striking off of the defence of the banks as per the Order 11 Rule 21 of the CPC.

 (f) Such provisions are in existence for more than 100 years but are not properly used.

 (g) All the borrowers and guarantors who are at the stage of the case as above, will gain a lot if they go through the citation AIR 2000 Madhya Pradesh 74, Indore Development Authority vs Satyapal Anand.
 This ruling lays down the importance of discovery of documents and mentions several leading judgments.

 (h) In nutshell bank litigations can not be won without proper preparation of discovery of documents.

 (4) Conduct of Judges

 The undersigned delivered a talk spanning 3 hours in the last Indore Conference dealing with various aspects of ‘Court Craft’ The said talk will prove to be highly useful to the borrowers and their advocates facing litigations in DRTs.
-One of the 4 DVDS contain the complete talk.
 At our instance many of our clients and their advocate have started taking keen interest in the day to day proceedings.
 They have understood the importance of the following:-

 (a) Pleadings, discovery of documents and cross-examination of bank officials are the most crucial stages in the trial of counter-claim or damage suit.